-For an artistic-looking fire pit, instead of evenly shaped bricks, grab several unique rough rocks, and construct an overlaid stone fire pit.
-If your pieces are hearty enough (pictured is Pennsylvania Blue Stone) you won’t need any cement for this pit either — but use common sense when building up your walls.
+For an artistic-looking DIY fire pit, instead of evenly shaped fire bricks, grab several rough rocks and construct an overlaid stone fire pit.
+If your pieces are hearty enough you won’t need any cement for this pit either — but use common sense when building up your walls.
+All you need to do is stack large rocks in a circle about three rows high.
+Be sure to use larger rocks for the foundation.
 Here are some additional tips to secure your structure:

 - The outside of your fire pit should be lined as well, and no grass or other yard matter should be within two feet of your pit.

 This simple fire pit will easily liven up your outdoor space and serve as the perfect seating area for cold nights.